hamidreza-s-salehi/BrainMetDetect/data/README.md

 # Data Directory

-This directory contains the raw and processed data used in the BrainMetDetect project.
+This directory contains the data used in the BrainMetDetect project.

 ## Data Description